selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 categories: [personal, technology]
 image: assets/blog_assets/demystifying_diffusion_models/temp_meme_img.webp
 ---

 Things left to do:
 -> Adding code for SD components
 -> explaining code
 -> Unifying the maths and explaining for reverse process -> Maths for score based modeling
 -> Maths for VAE
 -> Appendix
 -> Explining The VAE
 -> Explaining CLIP/T5 text encoders
 -> Explaining Conditioning like CFG etc
 -> Re-reading and fixing any mistakes I spot, and adding images where I see fit

-{The order of things,

-- Build the idea first, general stuff of what is going on.
-- Build and code each component out
-- Talk about the maths behind the whole idea, starting with score models, then moving to ddpm etc}

 Diffusion models like Stable Diffusion, Flux, Dall-e etc were an enigma built upon multiple ideas and mathematical breakthroughs.
 So is the nature of it that most tutorials on the topic are extremely complicated or even when simplied talk a lot about it from a high level perspective.